saideepd/Holographic-Video-Player/Readme - Installation Notes.txt

 1) Copy the folders "1.5.0.0" and "Setup Files" to "System Drive" (Eg. Path:- "C:\" ).

-2) Open the "Setup Files" folder.
+2) Open the "Holographic Video Player Setup" folder.

+3) Open the "Release" folder.

-3) Run the "setup.exe" to install the application.
+4) Run the "Holographic Video Player Setup.msi" to install the application.

-4) The application will be opened automatically after installing and a shortcut will be created on the Desktop.
+5) The application will be opened automatically after installing and a shortcut will be created on the Desktop.

-5) Launch the application.
+6) Launch the application.

-6) Click on the Open Folder button and select the desired video and enjoy watching Holographic Video.
+7) Click on the Open Folder button and select the desired video and enjoy watching Holographic Video.